 - Mix dry ingredients.
 In a large bowl, mix together chex cereals, crackers, and nuts.

 - Mix seasonings.
-In a smaller bowl, mix together melted butter, Worcestershire sauce, ranch seasoning, and dried dill.
+In a smaller bowl, stir together melted butter (microwave butter just until melted), Worcestershire sauce, ranch dressing mix, and dried dill.

-- Bake ranch chex mix.
-Drizzle ranch seasoned melted butter over the dry cereal mixture.
+- Bake ranch Chex Mix.
+Pour ranch seasoned melted butter over the dry cereal mixture.
 Toss until everything is evenly coated.
-Bake for 1 hour, stirring chex mix every 15 minutes.
+Spread out on baking sheets and bake for 1 hour, stirring every 15 minutes.

 Even though I was really skeptical of the microwave version, it actually works pretty well but there’s just something so comforting and mouth-watering about a kitchen and house that smells of chex mix.